nitish-kalan/CartPole-v1-Advantage-Actor-Critic-A2C-Keras/README.md

 # CartPole-v1 Advantage Actor Critic (A2C)

 CartPole-v1 is an environment presented by OpenAI Gym.
-In this repository we have used Advantage Actor Critic (A2C) algorithm  for building an agent to solve this environment.
+In this repository we have implemeted Advantage Actor Critic (A2C) algorithm in Keras for building an agent to solve CartPole-v1 environment.

 ### Commands to run
  * **To train the model**